ShoCremers/DL_project/docs/README.md

-# Day Ahead Pricing Forecasts for Short Term Scheduling in Power Markets- A Deep Learning based approach
+# Day Ahead Pricing Forecasts for Short Term Scheduling in Power Markets - A Deep Learning based approach

 Written by Akshit Gupta and Sho Cremers

 In this blog, we will go over deep learning-based RNNs (specifically LSTMs) to forecast day-ahead electricity prices in the context of power markets.
 The work is mainly based on the approach highlighted in [1] and uses publicly available real-world datasets for weather and electricity prices for training and evaluation.
-Our results show that RNNs ( bi-directional LSTMs) are a powerful tool for forecasting electrical prices with quantifiable uncertainties.
+Our results show that RNNs (bidirectional LSTMs) are a powerful tool for forecasting electrical prices with quantifiable uncertainties.
 In doing so, we were successfully able to replicate the results of [1], albeit on a different dataset.

 ## Motivation (The who, what and why?)